 Margaret also conducts internal investigations and represents U.S. and non-U.S. organizations when facing a government investigation, government audit, or suspension and debarment.

 Prior to launching Cassidy Law, Margaret held positions as PricewaterhouseCoopers’ Government Ethics and Compliance Leader and GE Transportation’s Global Ethics & Compliance Counsel.
 At both organizations, she had compliance and ethics leadership responsibilities and worked closely with business leaders to develop proactive strategies designed to mitigate legal and reputational risks while supporting business goals and objectives.
 Having worked closely with businesses, she brings a practical business approach when advising her clients.

-Earlier in her career as local and then state prosecutor, Margaret handled investigations and prosecutions involving fraud, ethics, conflicts of interest, public corruption as well as other crimes.
+Earlier in her career she was both a local and state prosecutor and handled investigations and prosecutions involving fraud, public corruption and other crimes.

-Margaret earned a B.S. in Finance from Miami University in Oxford, Ohio and, after graduating from the University of Pittsburgh School of Law, clerked with the Ohio Court of Appeals.
-She is a member of the D.C., Ohio, Pennsylvania and New York (inactive) bars.
+Margaret earned a B.S. in Finance from Miami University in Oxford, Ohio and, after graduating from the University of Pittsburgh School of Law, clerked for the Ohio Court of Appeals.
+She is a member of the Virginia, D.C., Ohio, Pennsylvania (inactive) and New York (inactive) bars.
 She lives in rural Virginia with her husband and works in DC and Virginia.
 In addition to lawyering, Margaret is a photographer and has had her photographs displayed professionally.